The Future of Education in Powys

 School Closures and Changes to language categories

 Powys County Council have changed the language category of Ysgol Bro Caereinion to a Welsh Medium School.
-The Lib Dem and Labour-run Councils changes will be introduced on a phased basis year-by-year starting with Reception in September 2025 and Year 7 in September 2026.
-Thought the early part of 2024, I received serious concerns from parents, including from parents who have children in primary schools that feed into Ysgol Bro Caereinion stating they were not adequately consulted ahead of the proposals coming forward.
+The Lib Dem and Labour-run Councils changes will be introduced on a phased basis year-by-year starting with Reception in September this year and Year 7 in September 2026.
+I have received serious concerns from parents, including from parents who have children in primary schools that feed into Ysgol Bro Caereinion stating they were not adequately consulted ahead of the proposals coming forward.

 Following concerns raised, the Council agreed that children who want to learn through the medium of English within the catchment area of Bro Caereinion will receive free school transport to attend the nearest high school teaching in the medium of English.
+I have sought further confirmation from Powys County Council on this again more recently following concerns I have received from parents.
 However, this is not the case for the whole of our area and there are children who are still being denied free transport to attend the nearest English medium high school in other parts of Montgomeryshire.
-This is wrong, and is a concern I have raised directly with the Welsh Government Education Minister.
+This is wrong and is a concern I have raised directly with the Welsh Government Education Minister.

 Despite very clear commitments made ahead of the May 2022 Powys County Council election not to close rural schools, the Liberal Democrat-led Council brought forward a series of proposals to close several rural schools.